codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 1. Create a namespace with the same name as the pull request branch.
 Deploy the pull Request and expose it as a URL that has the same name as the branch as well

-Here is an example pipeline that does all these tasks
+Here is an example pipeline that does all these tasks:

 {% include image.html
 lightbox="true"